JonWeilerPMI/pmisite/_posts/Training/2015-07-01-Defensive-Lifestyle-Awareness.md

 comments: true
 show_meta: false
 ---
-This article is taken from an actual event:  [http://www.fox46charlotte.com/news/local-news/57051605-story]
+This article is taken from an actual event:  (http://www.fox46charlotte.com/news/local-news/57051605-story)

 > “Give me your money or I’ll kill you.”

-This is the words heard by a man named Fernando Torres from Cornelius, NC during the first week of December, while pumping gas on his way home from work.
+This is the words heard by a man named Fernando Torres from Cornelius, NC, while pumping gas on his way home from work.

 ![Torres]({{ site.url }}/images/articles/4.jpg)

 > “He put a gun in my stomach and said give me your money or I’ll kill you.
 Then he hit me in the face and the stomach," said Torres.

 I travel everywhere and find myself complacent on many occasions, especially while pumping gas.
-Our routines change our perspectives.
+Our routines become comfortable, they take us away from the potentials around us.
 In this case, Torress was going home after a day of work, looking forward to seeing his family when he assaulted.
 He was not anticipating this, it just happened.
 The article does not give an account of whether Torres was armed or not, but what if he were?
 Would this have changed any outcome?

 That is difficult to answer.
 An armed citizen is supposed to be vigilant, however this is not always the case.
 Again, I find myself in various stages of complacency - as we all do.
 The questions is:  Would the firearm integrated into his everyday life changed the outcome of this?